Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.2.4 30 August 2018 =
+* Fixed an incompatibility using an internal library with other internal plugins.

 = 3.2.3 24 August 2018 =
 * Fixed the edit option for the integrated pages.